TeslaRam/portfolio/README.md

 ## Navigation

+Folder **jobReferences** contains references from my (holiday) jobs.

-This repository is about my personal projects.
+This repository is also about my personal projects.
 I also have [school github](https://github.com/RomanPruzinsky/), but most of projects are private at this time.

 There are READMEs from my projects, slightly transformed for presentational usage.